fifthawk/fifthawk/README.md

-My name is Jack Allen, I am a front end web developer!
+My name is Jack Allen, I am a software engineer!

 Thanks for checking out my GitHub page!
 I plan to keep this updated regularly!